nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `filterbuyers -c bright; sunny`: Filters all buyers that have "bright" and/or "sunny" in their desired characteristics.
 `filterbuyers -priority HIGH`: Filters all buyers that are of `HIGH` priority.

+### Filter buyers in database (multiple conditions): `multifilterbuyers`

+Filters buyers in the database according to multiple given conditions, and updates the visible buyer list.

+Syntax: `multifilterbuyers {-p PRICE} {-c CHARACTERISTICS} {-priority PRIORITY<HIGH, NORMAL, LOW>}`

+The `-p` flag indicates that we will be filtering buyers that have a price range containing the specified price.
+The `-c` flag indicates that we will be filtering buyers that want properties with some (or all) of the specified ";"-separated characteristics.
+The `-priority` flag indicates that we will be filtering buyers according to the specified priority level.

+Note that unlike the version of the command above, the user is allowed to provide multiple filtering conditions.
+The buyer list will be filtered to contain buyers who match *any one of the given commands*.

+Examples:<br>
+`multifilterbuyers -p 500000 -c bright; sunny -priority HIGH`: Filters all buyers that have a price range containing $500000 *OR* desired characteristics of bright and sunny *OR* a `HIGH` priority.

 ### Filter property in database: `filterprops`

 Filters properties in the database according to a given condition, and updates the visible property list.